Skip to content

 Option Description

-DNS Server Name server against which the nslookup command should be run.
+DNS Server Name server used to resolve lookups.
 If empty (the default), the default DNS server or servers in /etc/resolve.conf are used.

 Host Name Host name to resolve.
-The default is the device ID.
+The default is the device ID or (if set) the device name (${dev/titleOrId}).

 Expected IP Address IP address to which the host name is expected to resolve.